bretmorin/html-journey-notes/README.md

         <h1 class="animate__animated animate__bounceIn">H1 text here</h1> //how to insert
         ```
         - their page has easy-to-follow instructions for adding css or infinite animation properties
+    - Media Queries are used to specify what is the intended use case of the webpage, and does that change when the page is used at different sizes.
+Using these can be good to resolve potential issues the site is having rendering things properly.
+        ```
+        @media only screen //says 'this is intended use case'
+        @media only screen and (max-width: 600px) {

+        } //says 'use these properties that we are about to define, but only when the max width is 600px.
+As soon as this is less than 600px in width, apply the secondary defined properties.

+        @media only screen and (max-width: 600px) {
+            .custom-element-reference {
+                font-size: 0.5em;
+                padding: 0;
+            }
+        }
+        //so now when we pull the screen past 600px, it restores the original default sizing with our specified font-size
+        ```